 Location: Inside the Central Park Wildlife Conservation Center at 64th Street and Fifth Avenue

-Carousel.
-This is one of the more popular attractions in Central Park.
+This is one of the more popular attractions in Central Park for kids.
 During the summer, the carousel is open for 7 days and the whole family can enjoy its 57 glorious horses.

 Location: Mid-Park at 65th Street

-Central Park Zoo.
-The zoo is a Central Park must see and is open 365 days of the year and the colder months are a great time to visit the zoo as there are lesser crowds.
+As far as Central Park for kids goes, you can’t go wrong with Central Park zoo!
+The zoo is a must see and is open 365 days of the year and the colder months are a great time to visit the zoo as there are lesser crowds.
 The zoo offers some unique experiences for children such as a 4D theatre, penguin feeding and sea lion feeding.
 Some of its more popular exhibits include the Allison Maher Stern snow leopard, grizzly bear and Teena’s overlook, polar circle and Tisch children’s zoo.
 Central Park zoo tickets are affordable with toddlers under 2 get in for free!

 Location: East Side between 63rd and 66th Streets